PaoloAlbanese/Mobile_Central_MP4/README.md

 * * Accessed by clicking on the product's image from the products grid on each of the above pages.
 * * Contains a page with the products image, description, price, relevant reviews, and:
 * * an "Add to cart" link that, on click, simultaneously adds the product to and opens up the cart page.
-* The cart page.
+* The Cart page.
 * * Accessed by the "Add to cart" link on the product page or by clicking on the cart icon on the navbar, which appears after a product is placed in the cart.
 * * Composed of two main section,
 * * * the first is a series of rows for each product in the cart, with their image, name, SKU, price, quantity in the cart, and cost subtotal, and the " + ", " - ", and trash icons.
 These icons' functions are to increase, decrease, or remove althogheter the product from the cart.
 * * * the second component is the check out panel, with a written request to the user to review his order, the order total, a trash icon with associated cart emptying function on click, a button to initiate the 3rd party Stripe payment function, and a button to return to the landing page.
-* * Two main parts are side by side on large screen, check out to the left, stacked on smaller screen, check out at the bottom.
+* * The two main parts are side by side on large screen, check out to the right, stacked on smaller screen, check out at the bottom.
 * * Registered users will have items in their cart persisted between logged-in session, pending stock availabilty.
-* * If the user is registerd, any item added to the cart just before logging in will persist in the cart upon login, and added to any item that was already in the cart form their last logged in session.
+* * If the user is registerd, any item added to the cart just before logging in will persist in the cart upon login, and added to any item that was already in the cart from their last logged in session.
-* * On click, the check out button brings up a small form from Stripe, where the user can enter his personal and shipping details, along with credit card detais.
+* * On click, the check out button brings up a small form from Stripe, where the user can enter his/her personal and shipping details, along with their credit card detais.
 If the user is authenicated, his/her email will automatically fill the relevant field in the form.
 This is the key for future order details retrieval.
-By clicking "Pay" on the form, the transaction is processed, and the user is returned to the "thank You" page, where his order number and details are displayed.
+By clicking "Pay" on the form, the transaction is processed, and the user is returned to the "thank You" page, where his/her order number and details are displayed.
 Upon loading of this page, an email is fired to the user's address, containing the order's details.
-* The Contact form.
+* The Contact Form.
 A form accessed by the navbar that allows the user to send messages to the store owner.
-* * If the form is accessed by a registered user, his/her name and email fields do not required.
+* * If the form is accessed by a registered user, his/her name and email fields are not required.
 * * Upon submission, the page refreshes to confirm receipt of the message and to display the message content.
 An email is fired at the user's provided or registered address at this point, again confirming successful subsmission.
 * The Sign In form.
 * * A form accessed by the navbar that allows registered users to login into their account.